2006 Houston Texans season: Week 14: vs. Tennessee Titans

-Titans rookie and Houston native Vince Young dealt the Texans their most bitter defeat of the season when he converted a third-and-14 into a 39-yard touchdown run in overtime, completing his triumphant homecoming.
+Titans rookie and Houston native Vince Young dealt the Texans their most bitter defeat of the season when he converted a third-and-14 into a 39-yard touchdown run in overtime, completing his triumphant homecoming, while also knocking the Texans out of playoff contention.
 The former University of Texas star, who grew up just six miles from the stadium, ran into the end zone virtually untouched and then jumped into the stands to the open arms of a throng of burnt orange-clad fans.
 Houston's offense didn't do much until Ron Dayne entered in the second quarter.
 He handled the ball on eight of Houston's nine plays and scored his first touchdown as a Texan on a 1-yard run to give Houston a 7–6 lead.
 Dayne helped the Texans extend their lead on a 2-yard touchdown on the first drive after halftime.
 He finished with 21 carries for 87 yards.
 The Titans trailed 14–13 before Young engineered a 15-play, 88-yard drive ending with a 2-yard run by Travis Henry to give Tennessee (6–7) its first lead of the second half, 20–17.
 Young and Drew Bennett earlier connected on a 39-yard pass that got the Titans to the Houston 21.
 Henry cut to the outside and ran for the 9-yard touchdown three plays later to cut Houston's lead to 14–13.
 David Carr and the Texans had a chance to regain the lead late in regulation, but stalled and settled for a 46-yard field goal by Kris Brown that tied it at 20 with 2:09 remaining.
 The Texans got the ball back in the final moments of the fourth quarter, but chose to run out the clock.
 Carr was 17 of 23 for 140 yards, but was unable to come through when the Texans needed a touchdown.